The story of bash and my taste on command line

 On the other hand, Mac OS ships with a shell environment by default, and everything in it is Unix-like.
 Along with homebrew, the command line environment feels good enough, although not comparable with the pureness of Arch Linux.
 The hardware of Mac OS was always a pain point, but not anymore with the M1 chip.
 Earlier this year I purchased an M1 Macbook, after daily usages of more than half a year, I decided to boost my productivity on Mac OS to maximum, which means the productivity on command line.

 on the “use-everywhere” feature, it’s not a problem anymore.
-After one-week experience with oh-my-zsh
+After one-week experience with oh-my-zsh, there’re

 several points I’ve noticed:

-support is similar, which makes porting the old.bash_profile
+- The basic shellsupport is similar, which makes porting the old.bash_profilevery easy.

 it’s a decent good starting point and everything you learned with it will be useful later.